geo-fs-aircrew/.github/profile/README.md

 **We all fly frequently in geo fs.
 Our usernames are _X5391Q_ an _MrDareDevilDude_**

-***to join us:
+## to join us:
-put a comment in the .github repository if you want to join. you must have modeling, animating, or programming experience. you must also have tampermonkey, geo-fs plugins, and geo-fs 3d buildings, all of the chrome web store for testing purposes.***
+***put a comment in the .github repository if you want to join. you must have modeling, animating, or programming experience. you must also have tampermonkey, geo-fs plugins, and geo-fs 3d buildings, all of the chrome web store for testing purposes.***

+### future projects
+v22 osprey, speedboat, car, multi hack plugin.
 <!--

 **Here are some ideas to get you started:**